American Gathering of Jewish Holocaust Survivors and their Descendants: Holocaust and Jewish Resistance Teachers' Program

 Initiated in 1984 by Vladka Meed and jointly administered by the American Gathering and the USHMM, the Holocaust and Jewish Resistance Teachers' Program is a two-week summer program for middle school and high school teachers, both Jewish and non-Jewish alike, on trips to Holocaust sites in Poland and to Israel.
 Participating scholars come from Yad Vashem in Jerusalem, the Study Center at Kibbutz Lohamei HaGeta'ot, and the USHMM in Washington, D.C., to speak with teachers selected for the program.
 A biannual Alumni Conference of the program's participants further reinforces its goals to foster remembrance and toleration.

 Conference on Jewish Material Claims Against Germany

 The American Gathering is on the board of directors of the Conference on Jewish Material Claims Against Germany, an organization that seeks restitution from the governments of Germany and Austria.
 The current negotiating committee is composed solely of survivors and chaired by the American Gathering's chairman Roman Kent, the restitution provides health care and assistance to survivors in desperate need.

 Together

 Founded in 1985, Together is the official publication of the American Gathering.
 With a circulation of approximately 85,000, it reflects the collective voice of survivors, the second and third generations, and includes news, opinions, information on education, commemorations, events, book reviews, announcements, searches, and articles on history and personal remembrance.
-Contributors include professional writers, poets, thinkers, historians and Holocaust scholars.
+Contributors include professional writers, poets, thinkers, historians, genealogists, and Holocaust scholars.